Cát Bà Island: Environmental issues

 Cat Ba Island faces numerous environmental problems.
-Increases in tourism and recent developments threaten the ecological integrity and biodiversity of the island, reducing and fragmenting the natural habitat for Cat Ba's numerous species.
-Illegal hunting and poaching, overfishing, and water pollution in Ha Long Bay continue to threaten the ecological health of the island.
+Increases in tourism and recent developments threaten the island's ecological integrity and biodiversity, reducing and fragmenting the natural habitat of Cat Ba's innumerable species.
+Illegal hunting and poaching, overfishing, and water pollution in Ha Long Bay continue to threaten the island's ecological health.

-Many tour operators include an option of trekking in the National Park or canoeing on three-day tours; shorter tours generally only stay overnight in the small town of Cat Ba (population about 8,000) or on boats moored in Cai Beo bay, about 2 km away from Cat Ba town.
+Many tour operators offer the option of trekking in the National Park or canoeing on three-day tours; shorter tours generally stay overnight in the small town of Cat Ba (old) (population about 8,000) or on boats moored in Cai Beo bay, about 2 km from Cat Ba town (old).
 Cat Ba itself is attractively situated around a bay teeming with small boats, many of which belong to pearl or shrimp farmers, and can become very busy at weekends and during public holidays.
 The promenade has illuminations and a large fountain which only plays after dark; it is backed by a strip of cheap hotels and bars, but dominated by the wooded limestone hills behind.
 The island is a national park of Vietnam and was recognized by UNESCO in December 2004 as a Biosphere reserve of the world.

-Hai Phong's people committee, as well as the Vietnam Government, have cooperated with many organizations to educate local citizens to help protect the environment.
+Hai Phong's people committee, as well as the Vietnamese government, has cooperated with many organizations to educate local citizens to help protect the environment.
 They also communicate with the tourism board to promote a variety of campaigns to make Cat Ba Island greener.